 Integrating PPE into a Comprehensive Safety Strategy

 PPE should be integrated into a broader safety strategy, including other control measures.
-Employers can minimise or eliminate hazards by evaluating and implementing elimination or substitution methods, reducing reliance on PPE.
+Employers can minimize or eliminate hazards by evaluating and implementing elimination or substitution methods, reducing reliance on PPE.
 Engineering controls, such as ventilation systems or physical barriers, further enhance safety.
 Administrative controls, such as proper training and work procedures, complement PPE usage, creating a robust safety framework.

 Hazard Assessment